 It is never easy to start a business from scratch.
 Therefore, if you can help it, try not to quit your day job when your trial attempt is still shaky.
 Sad to say, the failure rates for new businesses are extremely high.
 I have witnessed various launch failures in my attempts in both as an employee and as a small business owner.
 It’s always easier if you have a working financial pillar, while you test things out.

 Of course, time is another important factor that you need to take into consideration.
 For your reference, I am currently working on two online projects, a website for my trading business called BreadImprovers.com and this site.
 Frankly, I have no idea how God’s plan for these two projects.
 But one thing for sure, time is needed to see the way these projects pan out.
 Imagine if someone tells you to quit your job and work on your blog. it’s recipe for disaster.

 Once you find a working formula, scale it the soonest possible.
 You want to make sure that your products could make enough profits to get you out of the rat race.
 Once your business model is working, it’s really up to you on how far you want to scale.
 If you want to quit your job, the moment your side project generates enough profit to cover your basic expenses, you can go ahead with your resignation notice.
 You don’t want to wait too long if you really hate your job.
 Bad job causes cancer.

-In a nut shell, test and test, if you have something in your mind.
-Most of the time, with a little courage, you might spark of a whole new journey for yourself.
+In a nutshell, test and test, if you have something in your mind.
+Most of the time, with a little courage, you might spark off a whole new journey for yourself.
 For me, the clockwork of having my own business started the moment, I wanted to quit my job.
 Thank God.